This ‘Trip through Farm Power’ is a stunning seedling bursting through the earth, a palm covered in soil and mud…

 In coordination with the Ministry of Culture's promotion of World Book Day 2019, the National Museum of Taiwan Literature is holding a series of sensory activities under the banner of "A Trip through Farm Power: A Literary Journey from Farm to Table" from April 19 through May 19.
 Readers are welcomed to embark upon a journey through the literary world via vision, smell, and taste.

-"The Sight of Farm Power" section combines retro elements like wooden frames, decorative window grates, and ears of rice with exhibits of manuscripts by noted nativist writers including Yang Kui (楊逵), Zhong Tiemin (鍾鐵民), and Bukun Ismahasan Islituan (卜袞‧伊斯瑪哈單‧伊斯立端) of the Bunun people.
+"The Sight of Farm Power" section combines retro elements like wooden frames, decorative window grates, and stalks of rice with exhibits of manuscripts by noted nativist writers including Yang Kui (楊逵), Zhong Tiemin (鍾鐵民), and Bukun Ismahasan Islituan (卜袞‧伊斯瑪哈單‧伊斯立端) of the Bunun people.
 This exhibition of rural literature also incorporates rice-based cuisine culture from Tainan and Meinong.
 In the exhibition hall, one can also try out a literary-themed board game developed by the museum that takes players through the Japanese colonial era, postwar development, and contemporary Taiwan.

 "The Scent of Farm Power" section includes a series of talks, aroma-inspired writings, and fragrance mixology workshops.
 Through the scents of plants, it aims to open up sensory awareness and find a common resonance between humanity and nature.